nishanil/Dev-Days-HOL/00 Quickstart/Phoneword/Readme.md

 **Step 1: Creating User Interface**

-- Create on open existing Phoneword.Droid project and locate Main.axml within Resources > Layout folder.
+- Open existing Phoneword.Droid project and locate Main.axml within Resources > Layout folder.
 - Use drag and drop feature to create user interface for Phoneword.
 - Add EditText to enter the Phoneword.
 Name it as PhonewordText
 - Use Button to translate this Phoneword to a valid phone number.
 Name it as TranslateButton